Uninstalling Xamarin products from a computer

 - Download the uninstall script and make a note of the download location.
 By default this is the /Downloads directory.

-- Open Terminal and change the directory to the one containing the script by typing:
+Open Terminal and change the working directory to where the script was downloaded:

 Uninstalling Xamarin on Windows